t-hamano/custom-html-block-extension/README.md

 You can change all kinds of settings to create your ideal editor in advanced mode.

+## Note

+This plugin will not work on the "**Block Template**" editor, which is a new feature in WordPress 5.8.

 ## Add custom fonts

 You can use your own favorite fonts in addition to the default fonts.